 Choosing From the Solmar Resorts of Los Cabos

 It seems like every month or two there’s a new hotel opening up in the hot Los Cabos region of Mexico, but the name Solmar has been associated with the resort scene there almost from the beginning.
-There are currently five properties under the Solmar umbrella, but the now-gone founder opened one of the first in 1974 on some cheap land near the famous arch, back when the only tourists staying here were sport fishermen.
+There are currently five properties under the Solmar Hotels & Resorts umbrella, but the now-gone founder opened one of the first in 1974 on some cheap land near the famous arch, back when the only tourists staying here were sport fishermen.

-There’s a bronze statue of Luis Bulnes Molleda in downtown Cabo San Lucas, but he would probably be prouder of what has become of his empire, with a cluster of hotels on Land’s End—where the Pacific meets the Sea of Cortes—and the new project with golf course going up at the grandest company project yet on the outskirts.
+There’s a bronze statue of Luis Bulnes Molleda in downtown Cabo San Lucas, but he would probably be prouder of what has become of his empire, with a cluster of hotels on Land’s End — where the Pacific meets the Sea of Cortes — plus a sprawling golf resort on the outskirts.
 Some guests stay at one of these properties because of a timeshare arrangement, but they can also be booked like regular hotels.
-I recently experienced three of them while on a trip to the tip of the Baja Peninsula, so here’s a rundown of what to expect.

-Grand Solmar Land’s End Resort & Spa Infinity pool and beach at Grand Solmar Land's End Cabo San Lucas, Baja, Mexico
+Infinity pool and beach at Grand Solmar Land's End Cabo San Lucas, Baja, Mexico

-This is the flagship property of the group, a real showpiece nestled between the cliffs and the dramatic ocean waves.
-It has the feel of an isolated resort, but is actually walking distance to downtown Cabo San Lucas and the marina.
 The look is dramatic throughout, with a huge high-ceiling lobby with Spanish colonial chandeliers, a sushi restaurant with a koi pond, and one circular restaurant perched over the beach.
-The 246 large suites in six category levels have a full kitchen, Murphy bed, furnished balcony or terrace, satellite TV with a range of English channels, and dining table.
-There’s turndown service with a sweet each evening.
+The 246 large suites in six category levels have a full kitchen, Murphy bed, furnished balcony or terrace, satellite TV with a few English channels, and dining table.

 All paths lead to the sea, however, where multiple infinity pools and swim-up bars allow you to sip a cocktail while watching the show.
 The steep drop-off of the shoreline makes most of the beaches in this area too rough for swimming, so it’s best to hang out in the pool and see the violent waves come in with a bang.
 There’s a spa with open-air massage huts where no additional soundtrack is needed and several restaurants that look out at the water.
-In some months you can see whales with the naked eye or see schools of flapping rays jumping out of the water.
-Overall, Grand Solmar offers a luxury experience without feeling too stuffy and the kitchens make it a great vacation choice for families.
-See more info here or check rates here.
+Plus a convenience store, a great gym, and a sports bar.

 Playa Grande Resort and The Ridge

 This next-door neighbor resort has the same terrific beach to walk on and the pool complex looks to the same stretch of sea at the bottom of the Baja Peninsula.
-Playa Grande has lower rates than Grand Solmar, but still features huge rooms with a kitchen and sofa bed that go from 635 square feet to a four-bedroom penthouse.
-There’s a big focus on fun, with volleyball nets and organized activities.
-Rates sometimes start below $150 a night in the low season, which is a steal in this region.
-Check rates here.
+Playa Grande has lower rates than Grand Solmar Land’s End, but still features huge rooms with a kitchen and sofa bed that go from 635 square feet to a four-bedroom penthouse.
+There’s a big focus on fun, with volleyball nets, a mini golf course, and organized activities.

-The Ridge wing comes with extra amenities, plus access to a rooftop restaurant and pool that looks out at downtown Cabo San Lucas and the marina instead of the water.
-With the pool changing colors and the lights beyond, it’s a gorgeous spot at night.
 It’s adults-only in this section, so you won’t get splashed by screaming kids if you’re trying to get a break from the little ones.
-All the rooms in this section are master suites or presidential suites.
+All the rooms in this section are master suites or two-bedroom presidential suites.
 See more info here.

 View from The Ridge at Playa Grande Resort Cabo San Lucas